Oklahoma HVAC Training Schools & Certification

 • Replacing, retrofitting, or upgrading older systems

 Some HVAC equipment is located outdoors.
-Adverse weather conditions won’t stop the need for repairs or maintenance.
+Adverse weather conditions don’t stop the need for repairs or maintenance.
 Indoor work can be equally uncomfortable when the system has stopped working, creating either a very hot or freezing environment until the job is completed.
 Technicians may find themselves working in small or cramped areas.

 It’s worth noting that HVAC workers have a relatively high rate of injury, including electrical shocks and muscle strains related to moving heavy equipment.
 They also work with toxic chemicals.
 That said, with proper training in safety protocols, these risks can generally be kept at bay.